kalisio/kargo/docs/what-is-it/README.md

 * *Extensible*: fork the repository to add your own stack of services

 ::: tip Benefit from the Kaabah solution
 As mentioned above, **Kargo** is designed to be used on a **Docker Swarm** infrastructure.
 If you do not have such an operational cluster, you may have a look at [Kabbah](https://kalisio.github.io/kaabah/).
-Indeed, **Kaabah** provides you with the tools to design, build and operate your own infrastructure with ease !
 :::